aburra16/waiting-for-satoshi/script.md

 Your pencil remembers.
 Trust the graphite.

                          GIOVANNI
-Honest measure… You sound like my grandfather weighing apples on a brass scale.
+Honest measure...
+You sound like my grandfather weighing apples on a brass scale.

                          MAXIMILIAN